 What about Nightshades?

 Yes to that as well.
-I have been contracted for two more in the series, tentatively titled Switchback and Outbreak.
-I do not have release dates yet, but when they’re announced I’ll be posting it here and on social media.
+I have been contracted for two more in the series, titled Switchback and Outbreak.
+Switchback is out October 24, but you can preorder it anytime here.
+I do not have a release date for Outbreak yet, but when they’re announced I’ll be posting it here and on social media.

 Will you explain that thing that happened in that one scene on page 354, because I don’t get it.